michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.5 - 02/20/2021 =
+- Fixed a bug that active auto-insert items were not updated properly when deleting a unit.
+- Fixed a bug that auto-insert outputs were displayed even for deleted/trashed units.
+- Fixed a bug that some prices for books were not displayed for the `embed` unit type.
+- Fixed a bug that some product thumbnails did not load for the `embed` unit type.
+- Fixed a bug that the `%feature%` tag displayed the wrong output for the `embed` unit type.

 = 4.5.4 - 02/11/2021 =
 - Fixed a bug that the `associate_id` direct unit argument did not take effect, which started from v4.5.0.